GKPriya/Electricity-consumption-prediction/README.md

 # Electricity-consumption-prediction

-Predicts electricty consumption for every 15 minutes using time stamp
+Predicts electricty consumption for a particular day in the future.